Daybreak:Volume 1 Chapter 3

 Will I ever see my friends and family again?

-Her third shot bounced off the wrong stone block with a resounding denial.
+Her third shot skidded off the floor with resounding denial.

 What about college?
-After working so hard and finally getting accepted to my first-choice school.
+After working so hard and finally getting accepted to the University of Tokyo.

 How will I survive in this world, without even a line of work?